A tech enthusiast who practically lives on the internet, I enjoy sci-fi and fantasy books, video games, and fanfiction in my free time.

 Take a look at what resources are loaded by the AddThis script - this can be accomplished by certain browser plugins, or simply running your site through WebPageTest.org - and you will get your answer.
 You will quickly see that in addition to scripts from Facebook, Twitter, Pinterest, and AddThis themselves (all necessary for the buttons to function properly), they also request something from the following domains:

 The good news is, despite the number of different domains contacted, this is unlikely to noticeably slow down your website.
-The bad news is, most of these are marketing companies which specialize in tracking online behavior.
+The bad news is, most of these are marketing companies that specialize in tracking online behavior.
 Some of this data might be for AddThis internal use only, while some could be used by, or sold to third-party advertising networks.
 All I know is that the stuff listed above is not necessary for the normal function of the share buttons.

 Alternative #1: Socialite by tmort